ryantigi254/FSD-Mental-Health-Safety-Benchmark/Assignment 2/reliable_clinical_benchmark/Uni-setup/docs/studies/study_a/study_a_bias_setup.md

 - It only requires CoT mode (not Direct mode)
 - It uses different data (`biased_vignettes.json`)
 - Results are cached separately for independent analysis
+- **Each model is run separately** - one generation command per model with its own output file

 ## Files Created